Aleex87/sakila_lab_alessandro_abbate/dashboard/pages/film.md

    />

-# Now we can look at the film rating and how many film there are in each reating type:
+## Now we can look at the film ratings and see how many films fall into each rating category.

 ```sql reating
 SELECT rating, COUNT(*) AS number_of_film